s-utkarsh/s-utkarsh.github.io/resume.md

 `May-July, 2018`
 **Exploring Phase Stability and Magnetism in Full-Heusler Alloys.**, *CRANN - Trinity College Dublin, Ireland* <br/>
-Dr. Stefano Sanvito
+Dr. Stefano Sanvito <br/>
+Carried out Electronic Structure Calculations, at the level of Density Functional Theory, for alternative crystal structures and possible complex magnetic ground states.
+In a significant number of cases, especially for Unconventional Heuslers, was able to identify new lowest energy structure below the convex hull diagram for given chemical composition.<br/>

 `May-July, 2017`
-**Investigating 2-Dimensional Borophene sheets on intermetallic substrates**, *Department of Earth Sciences, Dalhousie University*, Dr. Vijay Kumar.
+**Investigating 2-Dimensional Borophene sheets on intermetallic substrates**, *Vijay Kumar Foundation, India* <br/>
+Dr. Vijay Kumar <br/>
+Investigated the electronic and structural properties of a variety of 2-D Borophene sheets on differnt suitable intermetallic substrates using Electronic Strucure Calculations via.
+DFT approach. *Currently working on a manuscript to be published in a reputed peer-reviewed journal.*<br/>

 ## Computer Skills